rust-lang/prev.rust-lang.org/contribute.md

 <a name="docs"></a>
 ## Documentation

-Documentation is never good enough and there's never enough of it, writing documentation is a valuable way to contribute.
+Documentation is never good enough and there's never enough of it.
 Many aspects of Rust's documentation don't require deep knowledge to improve, and writing, reviewing, and editing documentation are great ways to learn Rust.
 Furthermore, improvements to documentation are easy to identify and limitless.
 Don't like the way something reads?
 Discover some information that wasn't documented?
 Your pull request will be gleefully embraced.

 ***The most impactful documentation you can write is [for the crates that make up the Rust ecosystem][crate_docs]***.
 While the in-tree